LukaszPasich/Anaconda-MAA-MS1/README.md

 #### Bugs Fixed
 1.	- PROBLEM (came up as HTML validator error): an ID and FOR attributes must not contain whitespce.
-	- SOLUTION: Making the ID hyphenated removed this error for me from the HTML validator.
+	- SOLUTION: Replacing the space in ID and FOR values with a hyphen removed this error for me from the HTML validator.

 <img src="assets/images_readme/ms1-readme-testing-bugfixone.png" alt="Anaconda MAA website - bugs fixed">

 2.	- PROBLEM (came up as HTML validator error): element \<div> not allowed as child of element \<h1>.
-	- SOLUTION: I have changed \<h1> into \<div> (\<div> can be a child of \<div> of course), but the downside is that I don't have \<h1> headings anymore, which is probably not the best practice from SEO point of view.
+	- SOLUTION: I have changed \<h1> into \<div> (\<div> can be a child of \<div> of course), but the downside of that is that I don't have \<h1> headings anymore, which is probably not the best practice from SEO point of view.
 I will have to structure my code better for next projects.

 <img src="assets/images_readme/ms1-readme-testing-bugfixtwo.png" alt="Anaconda MAA website - bugs fixed">